killswitch-GUI/IsDebuggerPresent/README.md

     return (PPEB)tmp;
 }
 ```
-As you can see using "Winternl.h" we can easily link our structures needed and set up our for our PEB.
+As you can see using "Winternl.h" so we can easily link our structures needed and set up our variables for the PEB.
 Lets review whats taking place here:

 1. We define getPeb() as a PBEB structure.
 2. Using __asm, we can call on specific registers.
 It is often known that the Thread Execution Block (TEB) on x86 is stored in the FS register, we can use this to reference the PEB address: `FS:[0x30] Linear address of Process Environment Block (PEB)`